 A memoir by Ailie Cleghorn.
 Against the frightening backdrop of World War II, a young Scottish woman took ten children by ship through the waters of the Atlantic from Scotland to South Africa, where she set up a home for them called Bairnshaven.
 An unusual portrayal of motherhood, nuclear family and love, Marjorie’s story comes to life through diary pages, letters, telegrams and photographs.
 Marjorie’s Journey – On a Mission of her Own is her first book published with Scotland Street Press.
 (February 2021)

-A Song to Keep, by Olivia Findlay
+A Song to Keep, by Olivia Findlay and Domenica de Ferranti

 The first book of poetry by Olivia Findlay who grew up in South Africa and now lives in the Highlands of Scotland.
 Artist Domenica de Ferranti has worked together with Olivia and produced charcoal drawings to complement the poems which are both metaphysical and modern.
 (May 2021)